Traffic Offenses Let a Personable & Dedicated Fighter Defend Your Rights

 If you have been charged with a traffic offense in Bentonville, Arkansas, consult an experienced lawyer immediately for legal guidance.
 Depending on your type of traffic offense, be it a misdemeanor or a felony, you will need an attorney by your side to help you address any potential litigation or other legal consequences.
 Bertucci Law Firm has handled many such cases throughout its professional career and can help strategize an appropriate response to your charges.

-Schedule a free consultation with Bertucci Law Firm at (479) 227-2716 or online today!
+Free Consultation: Contact Bertucci Law Firm in Bentonville at (479) 227-2716 or schedule online today!

 I've Helped Thousands of Clients